-Los Angeles Union Station is the last of our great railroad stations designed in California’s traditional mission-style architecture and completed at a cost of $11 million in 1939, having been financed by the Union Pacific, Santa Fe, and Southern Pacific railroads.
-The history of what would become the Los Angeles Union Passenger Terminal dates back to 1926 when city gave residents the option of voting for a new train station or build an "L", also known as an elevated railroad.
-They would narrowly pass the measure and despite some controversy the new station greatly improved traffic flow by allowing both trains and passengers to meet at one location.
+As Brian Solomon notes in his book, "Railway Depots, Stations & Terminals," Los Angeles Union Station is often credited as being the last great passenger terminal built in this country.
+Its architecture was a mix of California’s traditional mission-style with Art Deco touches.
+The facility, utilizing 25.5 acres, was completed at a cost of $11 million in 1939 financed by the Union Pacific, Santa Fe, and Southern Pacific.
+The history of what would become LAUPT dates back to 1926 when the city gave residents the option of voting for a new train station or build an "L", also known as an elevated railroad.
+They would narrowly pass the measure and despite some the previously mentioned controversy the new station greatly improved traffic flow by allowing both trains and passengers to meet at a centralized location.

-Today, Los Angeles Union Station is owned by the City of Los Angeles after it was purchased in the spring of 2011 after receiving approval of the Metro Board.
+Today, Los Angeles Union Station is owned by the city after it was purchased in the spring of 2011 following approval of the Metro Board.
 In 1980 it was placed on the National Register of Historic Places and is one of the city's true landmarks.
 Amtrak still calls five of its intercity passenger trains to the terminal (Coast Starlight, Pacific Surfliner, Southwest Chief, Sunset Limited, and Texas Eagle) while commuter service Metrolink makes six station stops to the terminal via all of its different lines.
-Additionally, the terminal still uses all of its original 14 staging tracks although the stub-ended design is increasingly becoming a major liability as service to the station continues to increase.
-As such, plans are in place to convert several of the staging tracks as run-throughs, increasing the station's efficiency.
-To learn more about the future of Los Angeles Union Station please click here.
+Additionally, the terminal continues to use all of its original 14 staging tracks although the stub-ended design is increasingly becoming a considerable liability as service continues to increase.
+Due to this bottleneck there are plans to convert several of the staging tracks as run-through corridors, which should greatly help efficiency.
+To read more about the station's history please click here.